 Discipline is core.
-It is like the salt in food.
+It is like salt in food.
 Discipline makes you win the marathon.

 An experiment was done in 1960 in which four-year-old children had to wait before they could eat a marshmallow and if they waited, they got two marshmallows.
 Or they could eat the marshmallow immediately.
 As Charles Duhigg explained in his book The Power of Habit, “In this experiment, scientists discovered that the children who could delay gratification the longest ended up (when they grew up) with the best grades and with SAT scores 210 points higher than everyone else.”

-Charles Duhigg established that self-discipline has a bigger effect on academic performance than does intellectual talent.
+Charles Duhigg established that self-discipline has a more significant effect on academic performance than does intellectual talent.
 And the best way to strengthen willpower and self-discipline is to make it into a habit.

 Self-discipline is essential to success.
 And people with great control aren’t working hard.
 They have made discipline into a habit.
-I take no extra effort in not getting back to work after a short break.
+I don’t need any extra effort to get back to work after a short break.
 I am habitual.